sam-github/swirl/README.txt

 This is a binding of beepcore-c into Lua 5.1, wrapped in a more user-friendly API implemented directly in Lua.

-The swirl core has no dependency on any particular TCP APIs.
+Swirl has no dependency on any particular TCP APIs.
 It can be used with any, including the non-blocking event-based APIs common in UIs, and other development frameworks.

 However, as an example of usage, and because its useful for me, an event loop